 L’assemblag

 Assembly is relatively simple.
 The sidewalls are glued on the relative supports, taking care to offset the former when creating docks longer than 30 cm.
-The ribs slots also serve as a template.

 Frame assembly